-For missed term work due to an ACADEMIC CONFLICT (i.e. two midterms scheduled at the same time), please complete the following process:
+For missed term work due to an ACADEMIC CONFLICT (e.g. two midterms at the same time):

-- Complete the Request for Missed Term Work Accommodations Form (http://uoft.me/PSY-MTW), choosing "Other" and explaining the conflict in the space provided. - 2.
-Take screenshots of your course homepages that demonstrate the conflict. - 3.
-Email the form and screenshots to jonathan.cant@utoronto.ca at least two weeks (10 business days) before the date of the activity, or as soon as possible if it was not possible to identify the conflict earlier.
+- 1. Complete the Request for Missed Term Work Accommodations Form. - 2.
+Take screenshots of your course Quercus pages that demonstrate the conflict. - Email the form and screenshots to the course email at least two weeks (10 business days) before the date of the activity, or as soon as possible if it was not possible to identify the conflict earlier.
+Requests sent after the activity deadline may not be accommodated.

+Note:

-Note: Multiple assignments due on the same day are not considered conflicts.
-Accommodations may only be possible in the case of quizzes and tests that are both scheduled during the same discrete period.
-Back-to-back tests/quizzes are not considered conflicts.
+- Multiple assignments due on the same day are not considered conflicts.
+Students are expected to manage their time effectively to meet assignment deadlines. - Back-to-back tests/quizzes are not considered conflicts.
+Only overlapping activities are conflicts.

-Note: Students are responsible for keeping their course timetables conflict-free.
-Students who choose to register in two synchronous courses with overlapping lecture/tutorial/lab schedules may not necessarily be accommodated.
+• Students are responsible for keeping their course timetables conflict-free.
+Students who register in two courses with overlapping lecture/tutorial/lab schedules will not be accommodated.